eyenikeyev/dns/README.md

 <p>
 To create a DNS A Record go to the Domain Controller vm and open the DNS Manager.
 In the Server Manager Board go to the domain created within the Forward Lookup Zones tab (mydomain.com)
 <p>
 Right click on the page and create a New Host (A or AAA).
 Name the host mainframe and IP Address the same as domain controller.
-Then Add Host and refresh the DNS server so the new record can be upudated.
+Then Add Host and refresh the DNS server so the new record can be updated.
 <p>
 <img src="https://i.imgur.com/56KGMBo.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 <p>